mdayku/onnxruntime/docs/marcu/PRD.md

 ### 14.1 Overview

-Transform ONNX Autodoc from a CLI tool into a full SaaS web application, similar to Weights & Biases, enabling team collaboration, model history, and easy access without local installation.
+Transform HaoLine from a CLI tool into a full SaaS web application, similar to Weights & Biases, enabling team collaboration, model history, and easy access without local installation.

 ### 14.2 System Architecture